 This is the place for carefree island vibes and a stretch of empty sand.

-Dedon Island is a remote outpost on Siargao Island in the far south of the archipelago, about a five-hour trip from Manila via Cebu, followed by a 40-minute ride in the hotel's jeepney bus.
+Dedon Island provides a remote outpost on Siargao Island in the far south of the archipelago, about a five-hour trip from Manila via Cebu, followed by a 40-minute ride in the hotel's jeepney bus.

-The luxurious retreat offers all-inclusive rates, so you can spend your time sipping sundowners rather than counting coins.
+The retreat offers all-inclusive rates, so you can spend your time sipping sundowners rather than counting coins.
 From open-air pavilions to coconut tree groves, frangipani gardens, a hidden treehouse, romantic day beds and bird's nest woven chairs, it seems every detail has been designed to celebrate the area's natural beauty.

 The upscale address is also a favorite among well-to-do surfing enthusiasts, thanks to its proximity to Cloud 9 -- a break in the Philippine Deep trench known for picture-perfect tubes.

 Can't balance on a board?
 No to worry -- there's a wide lineup of activities, including deep-sea fishing, kayaking, wakeboarding, island hopping, biking and relaxing evenings at the outdoor cinema.

 Dedon Island, Surigao del Norte, 8419, Philippines; +63 917 701 7820